-Looking for help with monitoring your finances and receive some tips on saving money?
-Then take a look at this Snoop app review to see if it’s the right app for you.
+Looking for help monitoring your finances, plus receiving tips on saving money?
+Then look at this Snoop review to see how this handy app works and why it will help you get your financial life in order.

 However, I’ll try (almost) anything once and agreed to give the Snoop app a go.

-Before I get started with my Snoop app review, I have to question the name.
-To me, I have fairly negative thoughts around the word snoop.
-And over the last few years, there seem to have plenty of incidences where companies have been using apps to snoop on us.
-I’m not sure what their thinking was behind the name, but I’m willing to overlook it.
-For now.
+Before starting my Snoop app review, I have to question the name.
+To me, I have fairly negative thoughts about the word snoop.
+And over the last few years, there seem to have been plenty of incidences where companies have been using apps to snoop on us.
+I’m unsure what their thinking was behind the name, but I’m willing to overlook it.

-Snoop is an app that allows you to keep a better eye on your finances and gives you tips on how you could save money.
+Snoop is an app available on Android and Apple that allows you to keep a better eye on your finances and gives you tips on how you could save money.

 Taken from their website: Snoop’s a new kind of app, designed to save you money.
 Snoop connects to your bank accounts and credit cards, showing you how to save money at the places you already spend.